abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/LabIntro-V2.md

 The architecture for this lab involves the following key components:

-- **Virtual Machines (VMs)**: These are created and configured in several labs.
+- **Azure Virtual Machines (VMs)**: Azure Virtual Machines (VMs) are on-demand, scalable computing resources provided by Microsoft Azure.
+They enable you to create and manage virtualized environments running various operating systems such as Windows and Linux.
-- **Web Apps**: Tasks for creating and testing web apps.
+- **Azure Web Apps**: Azure Web Apps is a fully managed platform-as-a-service (PaaS) offering from Microsoft Azure that enables you to build, deploy, and scale web applications and services quickly and efficiently.
-- **Storage Accounts**: Tasks for creating and working with storage accounts and blob storage.
+- **Azure Storage Accounts**: Azure Storage Accounts provide a scalable, durable, and secure way to store and manage data in the cloud.
+They offer various storage options, including blobs, files, queues, and tables, catering to different data types and use cases.
-- **IoT Devices**: Tasks related to creating IoT devices and testing them using simulators.
+- **Azure IoT Devices**: Azure IoT Devices are physical objects connected to the Microsoft Azure cloud platform, enabling the collection, analysis, and action on data from those devices in real-time.
-- **Resource Groups**: Used for organizing resources and configuring various permissions.
+- **Azure Resource Groups**: Azure Resource Groups are logical containers in Microsoft Azure that hold related resources for an Azure solution.
+These resources can include virtual machines, storage accounts, virtual networks, and more.
+Resource groups provide an organizational structure that simplifies resource management, deployment, and monitoring.
-- **Azure Key Vault**: Configured for secret management.
+- **Azure Key Vault**: Azure Key Vault is a cloud service provided by Microsoft Azure that allows you to securely store and manage sensitive information such as keys, secrets, and certificates.
-- **Role-Based Access Control (RBAC)**: Assigning roles and permissions to users.
+- **Role-Based Access Control (RBAC)**: Role-Based Access Control (RBAC) in Azure is a system for managing access to resources in the Azure cloud based on the roles assigned to users, groups, and applications.
+It allows you to enforce fine-grained permissions and ensure that users have only the access necessary to perform their tasks.
-- **Security Groups**: Configuring inbound and outbound security rules for network security.
+- **Network Security Groups**: Network Security Groups (NSGs), are fundamental components for controlling network traffic to and from Azure resources.
+NSGs contain security rules that allow or deny inbound and outbound traffic based on various criteria such as source and destination IP addresses, ports, and protocols.
-- **Azure CLI**: Used to create resources and execute commands.
+- **Azure CLI**: Azure CLI (Azure Command-Line Interface) is a powerful tool for managing Azure resources through a command-line interface.
+It provides a consistent and scriptable way to interact with Azure services, enabling users to automate tasks, manage deployments, and perform various administrative functions.
-- **Azure Policies**: Assigning and testing policies like allowed locations and resource tags.
+- **Azure Policies**: Azure Policy is a service in Microsoft Azure that enables you to create, enforce, and manage policies to ensure compliance and governance across your Azure resources.
+It helps you to implement organization-wide standards, regulatory requirements, and best practices.
-- **Pricing Calculators**: Configuring cost estimations using the pricing calculator and TCO calculator.
+- **Azure Pricing Calculators**: Azure Pricing Calculator is a web-based tool that helps you estimate the costs of using various Azure services.
+It allows you to configure and calculate the estimated hourly or monthly costs for your specific scenarios, making it easier to plan and budget for your Azure usage.
-- **Microsoft Compliance Offerings**: Accessing compliance offerings and reviewing privacy policies.
+- **Microsoft Compliance Offerings**: Microsoft offers a comprehensive set of compliance offerings to help organizations meet regulatory requirements and industry standards.
 - **Support Plans**: Managing support plans and creating technical support requests.

 ## Getting Started with the Lab